 Cut Easter shapes into fruit

-Get an Easter-themed cookie cutter, and arm yourself with fruit like pineapple, rockmelon, and watermelon.
-Create the cut-out shapes, and skewer onto a bamboo skewer along with some smaller pieces of fruit like strawberries in between for a super pretty Easter snack.
+Get an Easter-themed cookie cutter, and arm yourself with fruit such as pineapple, rockmelon, and watermelon.
+Create the cut-out shapes and skewer onto a bamboo skewer along with some smaller pieces of fruit in between, such as strawberries, for a super pretty Easter snack.
 And don’t hesitate to get the kids involved in making the fruit skewers too!

 Make Easter treats with real, whole food

-After a healthier hot cross bun?
+After a healthier, unsweetened hot cross bun?
 Try ours made with spelt for a tasty Easter treat!

 For a chocolate egg alternative, blending a few simple ingredients like nuts or seeds, a little dried fruit, coconut oil, and cacao and rolling this mixture into balls makes for a delicious, bite-sized treat.
-You could try our Nutty Banana Bread Balls, or one of the many similar recipe ideas on the World Wide Web, so get searching!
+You could try our Nutty Banana Bread Balls, or one of the many similar recipe ideas on the internet, so get searching!

 Angela Johnson (BHSc Nut.
 Med.)